SmartSquareHamburg/geotracks-preprocess/README.md

     WHERE
         trx.objid = sub.objid;

-For initial CREATE'ing used tables run attached <create.sql>
+For initial CREATE'ing used tables run attached <pg_create_tables.sql> and check used coordinate system in that file.
+Also check if you already created the table 'tracks_centroids', if not change first line of sql_9.sql for inital try.